Four faces of Kate Moss

 KATE MOSS, OR THE BEAUTY OF PARADOX

-In the early days of modelling, the models showed off the work of the designer—Jacques Fath, Balenciaga, Givenchy, Dior—in the salon of his atelier to a small group of potential customers.
+In the early days of modelling, the models showed off the work of the designer—Lanvin, Vionnet, Chanel; Balenciaga, Givenchy, Dior—in the salon of the atelier to a small group of potential clients.
 Whatever photographs were taken were not widely circulated.
-These ‘showings’ in tiny salons prevailed throughout the fifties and early sixties.
+These ‘showings’ in tiny salons were the norm until the early sixties.
 Indeed, it was not until David Bailey, Brian Duffy and Terence Donovan (the ‘terrible three’ of ‘Swinging London’) captured in their lenses Veruschka, Jean Shrimpton and Penelope Tree that things really changed.
 And then along came Twiggy, a ‘modern-faced’ androgyne child-woman, so in tune with the times that her fame would spread worldwide.
 Clearly, in terms of a socio-cultural phenomenon, Twiggy was a precursor of Kate.

 The seventies saw Jerry Hall bring her golden-age-of-Hollywood glamour to modelling.
 Inès de la Fressange then brought her freshness to the profession, along with her Parisian chic.
 As these two genuine individualities continued to thrive into the eighties, the ‘California girl’ look—personified by Christie Brinkley, Elle Macpherson, Stephanie Seymour and, to some extent, Cindy Crawford—came onto the scene.
 Healthy and wholesome, at once buxom and sporty, these models worked out as hard as they worked.

-And then along came Kate to blow them all away (or at least, give them a good dusting off).
+And then along came Kate to defy them all.
 Hollywood glamour or Parisian chic?
 Buxom good health or steely Teutonic beauty?
 The divine right of ‘perfection’, the royal road to consumer heaven?
 Kate had nothing in common with any of that.
 Instead, still in her mid-teens, she made one-day-at-a-time her way, trusting her intuition that whatever she had to offer, in whatever guise it might be expressed, things would work out best if she’d keep faith with her individuality and ignore all the rest.

 And so, just as David Bailey, Brian Duffy and Terence Donovan had seized the spotlight from the established photographers in the ‘Swinging Sixties’, so Corrine Day and David Sims, Juergen Teller and Craig McDean, would sparkle as ‘Cool Britannia’ (and, for a while, the rest of the fashion world) became receptive to an aesthetic different from the one Richard Avedon and Irving Penn, Peter Lindbergh and Steven Meisel, had crafted with the supermodels.
 And the most potent spur to the creativity of these rebel photographers was the young anti-model, Kate Moss.

-Later, after the Calvin Klein campaigns, John Galliano would take Kate under his wing, just as, later still, Alexander McQueen would: South Londoners all, the three spoke a common language in more ways than one.
+Later, after the Calvin Klein campaigns, John Galliano would take Kate under his wing, just as, later still, Alexander McQueen would: South Londoners all (well, at least in spirit: Kate hailed from Croydon, and Galliano from Gibraltar) the three spoke a common language in more ways than one.
 And thus it was that Kate the anti-model, giving herself up wholly in each creative encounter, would become a hyper-model.